jtaylor100/jtaylor100.github.io/values.markdown

 Each concept is interesting, full of ambiguity and should be explored.

 Each answer also seem flawed when used wholly.
-If I only ever lived for outcomes and achievement, what kind of person would I become?
+If I only ever lived for outcomes and achievement, would I neglect other aspects of living?
 Similarly if I always followed strict morality but never achieved anything, what would I be leaving behind?

-When properly explored, I think each of these concepts could be used as a framework for deciding between one action or another.
+When properly explored, I think each of these concepts could be used as a framework for deciding what kinds of actions are right and what kinds are wrong.

 [normative ethics]: https://en.wikipedia.org/wiki/Normative_Ethics